Jayanth-Adhitya/WanderWise/README.md

 Facilitated an easy-to-use drag and drop itinerary planner, allowing users to visually organize their travel schedule.

-1.Trello-Inspired Interface: Familiar drag-and-drop functionality for intuitive travel scheduling.
+1.User Friendly Interface: Familiar drag-and-drop functionality for intuitive travel scheduling.

 2.Simple Duplication and Editing: Quickly copy and edit itineraries.